jython/book/appendixA.rst

 of different package versions.
 Virtual environments can also be nice for those who do not have administrative access for a particular Python installation but still need to have the ability to install packages to it, such is often the case when working with domain hosts.
-Whatever the case may be, the virtualenv tool provides a means for creating one or more virtual environments for a particular Python installation.
+Whatever the case may be, the virtualenv tool provides a means for creating one or more virtual environments for a particular Python installation so that the libraries can be installed into controlled environments other than the global site-packages area for your Python or Jython installation.
 The release of Jython 2.5.0 opened new doors for the possibility of using such tools as virtualenv.

 To use virtualenv with Jython, we first need to obtain it.
 The easiest way to do so is via the Python Package